Bhargavi84/Explore-Ireland-MS2/README.md

 * To promote and convey the beauty of the country.
 * To enable easy access to the information needed to plan their trip.
 * To showcase the best places to visit.
+* To know about the History and culture and rich Heritage of Ireland.
 * To ensure users are able to get in touch through the Contact Form.

 ### Scope